• info@al-dirassa.com

 6. Electronics and Accessories

-Although Umrah focuses on spirituality, devices help you stay connected and organised.
+Although Umrah focuses on spirituality, electronic devices help you stay connected and organised.

 Pack: